Imperial War Museum London

 History, tourist information, and nearby accommodation

-Its focus has expended over the years to encompass all conflicts where British or Commonwealth forces have taken part since 1914.
+Its focus has expanded over the years to encompass all conflicts where British or Commonwealth forces have taken part since 1914.
 The collections are a fascinating mix of archival materials including photos, film, recordings of oral history, art, videos, plus objects associated with war and warfare like weapons, vehicles, and aircraft.

 The museum hosts a series of changing exhibits, with recent subjects including fashion during the days of strict rationing in WWII, photographs of the Afghan conflict, a Holocaust exhibition tracing the story of the Nazi persecution of the Jews during WWII, and an exhibit showing how one London family experienced the Second World War.

 Regular exhibits showcase military uniforms, badges, medals, souvenirs, flags, insignia, and personal mementoes.
-See national collection of modern firearms, including weapons owned by Winston Churchill and Major TE Lawrence (Lawrence of Arabia).
+See the national collection of modern firearms, including weapons owned by Winston Churchill and Major TE Lawrence (Lawrence of Arabia).
 There are military vehicles including several used by Field Marshall Montgomery in WWII, and rare military aircraft including an original Royal Aircraft Factory R.E.8, and the Supermarine Spitfire made famous in the Battle of Britain.

 The museum has a huge archive of military documents on all aspects of warfare.
 Perhaps the most unexpected archive is the Imperial War Museum Stamp Collection.
 There are also pamphlets and ration books, trench maps and magazines like the famous Wipers Times.
 The archives include a collection of sound recordings, with a very large oral history section recording eye-witness experiences of war since 1914.